angeria/bitsek/README.md

 ## Features

-- Set up a blockchain.
+- Set up a blockchain with a local ledger.
 - Send and receive cryptocurrency locally to/from other users.
 - Mine blocks.
 - Show verified transactions.